mulesoft-assets/template-sfdc2sfdc-account-aggregation/README.md

 ## indboundEndpoints.xml<a name="inbpundendpointsxml"/>
 This is the file where you will found the inbound and outbound sides of your integration app.
-This Kick has an HTTP Inbound Endpoint as the way to trigger the use case and an SMTP Transport as the outbound way to send the report.
+This Template has an HTTP Inbound Endpoint as the way to trigger the use case and an SMTP Transport as the outbound way to send the report.

 ###  Trigger Flow
 **HTTP Inbound Endpoint** - Start Report Generation